Brookwood Cemetery

 Brookwood Cemetery, also known as the London Necropolis, is a burial ground in Brookwood, Surrey, England.
 It is the largest cemetery in the United Kingdom and one of the largest in Europe.
 The cemetery is listed a Grade I site in the Register of Historic Parks and Gardens.

+The Church of St Edward the Martyr with its community of Greek Orthodox monks is located in the cemetery grounds.

 History

 Background

 Brookwood Cemetery was conceived by the London Necropolis Company (LNC) in 1849 to house London's deceased, at a time when the capital was finding it difficult to accommodate its increasing population, both living and dead.
 The cemetery is said to have been landscaped by architect William Tite, but this is disputed.

-In 1854, Brookwood was the largest cemetery in the world but it is no longer.
-Its initial owner being incorporated by Act of Parliament in 1852, Brookwood Cemetery (apart from its northern section, reserved for Nonconformists) was consecrated by Charles Sumner, Bishop of Winchester, on 7 November 1854.
+Brookwood Cemetery's initial owner was incorporated by Act of Parliament in 1852, and the cemetery was consecrated by Charles Sumner, Bishop of Winchester, on 7 November 1854 (apart from its northern section, reserved for Nonconformists).
 It was opened to the public on 13 November 1854 when the first burials took place.
+It was the largest cemetery in the world in 1854, but has since lost that distinction.

 In 1857 actor John W. Anson acquired 1 acre of land there, the Actors' Acre, for the 'Dramatic, Equestrian and Musical Sick Fund Association' as a burial place for actors and their relatives.

 In 1858 the London Necropolis Company sold 64 acre of the extra land to the government for the building of Woking Convict Invalid Prison.